mintware-de/catalyst_builder/README.md

 Then run `pub run build_runner build` or `flutter pub run build_runner build`. <br>
 You can also run `pub run build_runner watch` or `flutter pub run build_runner watch` to update the provider automatically as you perform changes.

-After the build is completed, you should see a new file `service_provider.dart`.
+You should see a new file `service_provider.dart` after the build.
 Import it to use the service provider.

 ```dart
 import 'default_service_provider.dart';